chiyu1203/UnityDataAnalysis/README.md

     "follow_locustVR_criteria": boolean,this is used in "sorting_time_series_analysis.py" to classify follow behaviour.
 If true, the programme will use distance, velocity and degree deviation to define follow behaviour.
 If false, the programme will use only distance and velocity.

     "calculate_follow_chance_level": boolean, work in progress, this is used to calculate the frequency of follow behaviour happens at the chance level.
-Current plan is to shuffle the position of agents across trials but how to implement that remains unclear.
-Probably just to apply some 45 degree rotation to the trajectory of the agents.
+Current plan is to shuffle the position of agents across trials.
+This, however, may violate the trial exchangeability assumption depending on experiment design.

+    "frequency_based_preference_index": boolean, this is used in the preference assay.
+Instead of calculating the time of follow epochs, use the frequency of entering a follow epoch.

+    "analyse_first_half_only" and "analyse_second_half_only": boolean.
+This is used in the sorting_time_series_analysis.py.
+Default settings: both of them is false to analyse the entire experiment.
+There is no definition for both of them is true.

     "graph_colour_code": array of string, just a helper array to know which colour is used when plotting the data.